ramendik/odt2dita/README.md

 All headers become topics.
 By default all topics are concepts.

 To make a header into a task topic, add \[t\] to the header title (for example: *Writing a letter \[t\]*).
 To make a header into a reference topic, add \[r\] to the header title (for example: *List of letters \[r\]*).

+All text before the first header is dropped - so if you want to convert a small bit of text, put a header before it.
+(This conveniently excludes the title page of larger documents)